urbanopt/urbanopt.github.io/getting_started/getting_started.md

 	</div>
 	<div class="col-4 my-auto"><img src="../doc_files/started__step1_graphic.png" alt="image of an open directory folder and its contents"></div>
 </div>
 <p>Expand the sections below and choose the option that is right for your project.
 Most of the options will create both a project directory structure and example project files that will allow you to try out the additional commands.
-Visit the <a href="../resources/example" class="bold">example project page</a> to learn more about the example project.</p>
+Visit the <a href="../resources/example" class="bold">example project page</a> to learn more about the example project.
+You can also watch a tutorial video on <a href="https://urbanopt-tutorial.s3.amazonaws.com/videos/05_CreateProject.mp4" target="blank" class="bold">Project Creation and GeoJSON File Overview</a>.</p>

 <ul class="jk_accordion">
   <li class="acc">